sandhawke/fakepods/README.md

 ### GET $pod/**

 * like * except related available objects in other pods are also returned
+* if this were a real pod, this would rely in part on the &properties and &match parameters as a way to find data, not just to limit it

 ### GET $pod ... ?args